Hinge and Bracket

-Dr Evadne Hinge and Dame Hilda Bracket were characters devised by George Logan and Patrick Fyffe for their comedy and musical act.
-Hinge and Bracket were elderly, intellectual female musicians; in these personae the male Logan and Fyffe played and sang songs to comic effect.
-They made many appearances on television and radio.
-The two generally performed together, but on rare occasions appeared separately.
+Hinge and Bracket was a British comedy and musical act consisting of two characters, Dr Evadne Hinge and Dame Hilda Bracket, devised and played by female impersonators George Logan and Patrick Fyffe.
+Hinge and Bracket were portrayed as a pair of elderly, intellectual female musicians; in these personae, Logan and Fyffe played and sang songs to comic effect.
+They rose to fame in the 1970s and made many appearances on television and radio.
+The two generally performed together but, on rare occasions, appeared separately.

-The partnership ended when Patrick Fyffe died of cancer at the age of 60 in 2002.
+The partnership ended when Patrick Fyffe died of cancer on 11 May 2002, at the age of 60.
+George Logan died on 21 May 2023, at the age of 78.